-GDPR stands for General Data Protection Regulation, this is a mandatory policy that will be taking effect from the 25th May 2018.
-Made available back in 2016, this regulation aims to consolidate the many different data protection regulations which are spread across all EU member countries.
-Additionally, the ICO is changing the UK DPA and is aligning the UK Data Protection Act to fall inline with GDPR.
+GDPR stands for General Data Protection Regulation, this is a mandatory policy that will be taking full effect from the 25th May 2018.
+This regulation aims to consolidate the many different data protection regulations which are spread across all EU member countries.
+Additionally, the Information Commissioners Office (ICO) is changing the UK DPA and is aligning the UK Data Protection Act to fall inline with GDPR.

 Complying with GDPR

 GDPR compliance will become a mandatory legal requirement from the 25th May 2018 for all businesses that either interact with EU residents or are based within the UK.
 Businesses will no longer be able to use personal data for their own competitive advantage; and must follow a clear set of rules to ensure data is processed in a fair and consistent manner.